Table of Contents_

 Use freshly ground coffee beans for an enhanced flavor.

 You shouldn’t need much other than the machine and its part, water, and your desired roast.
 If you have a product that heats water itself, use cold water instead of hot water.
 However, some manual machines may require you to heat your water separately.
 You may also need to set up your steam wand and settings before making your shot of espresso.
+Also, if you are wondering how long should a coffee maker take to make coffee, be sure to check out our review of the Starbucks Verismo 580 which can make delicious coffee and espresso drinks in less than a minute.

 Espresso machines produce heat, so wait until yours cools off before emptying your filter or portafilter.